 This is a demo of using a CNN pre-trained on Imagenet to do image classification.
 The code is located in examples/ijulia/ilsvrc12.
-You can view the rendered notebook example directly at nbviewer.
-Or alternatively, you can also start Julia server locally by running in this demo's directory.
+You can view the rendered notebook example directly at notive.
+Or alternatively, you can also start IJulia server locally by running ipython notebook --profile julia in this demo's directory.
 The IJulia page will be automatically opened in your default browser.